savieee/Soft-robotics-controllers/README.md

 More detailed information can be found in the linked supplemental files.

 ### Fabrication of tubing for soft bistable valve
-* For tubing, use Smooth-On Smooth-Sil™ and follow the same step from mixing the mixture and pouring the material into the mold.
+* For tubing, use Smooth-On Smooth-Sil™ and follow the same step of preparing the mixture and pouring the material into the mold.
 * Seal the tubing to the chamber and tips with gorilla glue and keep it for 30 mins to get it dried out.

 ### Assembly of the body and tubing